cran/cowsay/README.md

 * Andy Teucher
 * Karl Broman
 * Franz-Sebastian Krah
+* Lucy D'Agostino McGowan
+* Guangchuang Yu
+* Paolo Sonego

-That's right, it takes 10 people to make `cowsay` - it's that hard.
+That's right, it takes 13 people to make `cowsay` - it's that hard.

 ### Where to find ASCII animal art

 Sources to look in:

-* http://www.retrojunkie.com/asciiart/asciiart.htm - apprently this person just collects ascii art, doesn't make any,
 * http://www.chris.com/ascii/ - again, this person only collects them - no mention of license, permissions, etc.
 * http://www.asciiworld.com/